-Nordson (NAS: NDSN) came in under analysts' estimates last quarter but now has a chance to fix things this quarter.
-The company will unveil its latest earnings on Wednesday.
-Nordson is a manufacturer of equipment used for precision material dispensing, testing and inspection, surface preparation, and curing.
+Nordson (NAS: NDSN) beat estimates by $0.05 last quarter and investors are hoping it can beat them again.
+The company will unveil its latest earnings on Thursday, Feb.
+23. Nordson is a manufacturer of equipment used for precision material dispensing, testing and inspection, surface preparation, and curing.

 What analysts say:

 Buy, sell, or hold?: Analysts think investors should stand pat on Nordson with five of eight analysts rating it hold.
 Analysts don't like Nordson as much as competitor Flow International overall.
-Three out of four analysts rate Flow International a buy compared to three of eight for Nordson.
-That rating hasn't budged in three months as analysts have remained steadfast in their opinion of the stock.
+Two out of two analysts rate Flow International a buy compared to three of eight for Nordson.
+Analysts haven't adjusted their rating of Nordson for the past three months.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 97.8% granting it an outperform rating.
-The community at large agrees with the All-Stars with 94.5% giving it a rating of outperform.
-Fools are gung-ho about Nordson, though the message boards have been quiet lately with only 40 posts in the past 30 days.
+CAPS All-Stars are in strong support of the stock, with 97.9% awarding it an "outperform" rating.
+The community at large is in line with the All-Stars, with 95.1% assigning it a rating of "outperform."
 Even with a robust four out of five stars, Nordson's CAPS rating falls a little short of the community's upbeat outlook.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Earnings estimates provided by Zacks.